10 Best On-Ear Headphones of 2019

 The Noontec ZORO II is manufactured by a brand that isn’t popular in the personal audio industry, but in this case they have released a competitive pair of headphones.
 At under the $100 price point they come with an array of solid features that gives you food for thought with regards to this particular purchase.

 The battery provides an impressive 35 hours of playing time, which is among the longest in the headphone industry.
-You can get through an entire weeks worth of workouts with the Noontec ZORO II.
-APT-X technology is utilized to deliver the crisp audio via the airwaves.
+You can get through a week’s worth of workouts with the Noontec ZORO II.
+APT-X technology is utilized to deliver crisp audio via the airwaves.

 The NFC pairing technology allows you to pair up with devices in a seamless manner – especially with devices you have paired up with in the past.
 There is also a noise-rejecting dual microphone that allows you to have clear conversations.
 The impact of ambient noise is greatly reduced as the microphone tries hard to block them out.